olegantonyan/mpz/README.md

 ## Limitations

-- Uses external codecs installed on your OS (through QtMultimedia, using GStreamer backend on Linux);
+- Uses external codecs installed on your OS (through QtMultimedia, using ffmpeg or GStreamer backend on Linux);
 - Lacks some "expected" features like tracks rearranging within playlist;
 - Global hotkeys don't work in Wayland.